syncfusion-content/windowsforms-docs/WindowsForms/Classic/Button/faq/How-to-draw-or-hide-focus-rectangle-for-the-ButtonAdv-control.md

 # How to draw or hide focus rectangle for the ButtonAdv

+This page explains How to Draw or Hide Focus Rectangle for the ButtonAdv Control and more details.

+## How to Draw or Hide Focus Rectangle for the ButtonAdv Control

 ButtonControl shows some special features which the user interacts with the control.
 Those properties are discussed in this section.

-## How to Draw or Hide Focus Rectangle for the ButtonAdv Control

-This page explains about How to Draw or Hide Focus Rectangle for the ButtonAdv Control and more details.

 <table>
 <tr>